 For the first two models, we employed a stepwise model selection approach.
 We started with a fully specified generalized linear model (GLM) including the third-order interaction term between aphid biotype, plant species, and virus status, as well as all underlying second and first-order terms.
 Given the relatively small size of the dataset to this large model, we sought to reduce model complexity and avoid overfitting via stepwise regression.
 After running these fully specified models, the stepAIC function in the MASS package was applied to each model (Venables and Ripley, 2002).
 When applied to a GLM, this function sequentially reduces the number of parameters to produce a model with the lowest AIC.
 Such an approach allowed for consistent, unbiased strategy to avoid overfitting across both types of aphid count data.
-Both full and reduced models significance tests (P-values and critical values) were completed using the car package (Fox and Weisberg, 2018), while estimated marginal means and post-hoc tests via Tukey HSD were calculated using the emmeans package (Lenth, 2023).
+Both full and reduced models had significance tests (P-values and critical values) completed using the car package (Fox and Weisberg, 2018).
+Post-hoc tests via Tukey HSD were calculated using the emmeans package (Lenth, 2023).
+Unless otherwise indicated, bar plots present mean and standard error of the means.

 Results